 Spill kit training has been provided through Protector Alsafe.
+One-point lessons on utilising spill kits have been circulated to the spill kit station

 Fire response on site is addressed in the Site Emergency Response Plan.
 The type of fire extinguishers used on site are appropriate for their application.
 Fire extinguishers are fitted to all buildings, mobile plant and light vehicles.